Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_JSON/big_data.md

 ```

 #### Results
-- Sample representativeness: [To be analyzed]
+- Sample representativeness: 10% of the data
-- Processing speed improvement: [To be measured]
+- Processing speed improvement: 32.3s

 ### 3.5 Parallel Processing with Dask
 #### Implementation